lucianopereira86/Quasar-GreenSock-Portfolio/README.md

 ![code04_2](/docs/code04_2.JPG)

-Now, if the middle block should be twice as the size of the other blocks and the imgHeight should be the value 30, the structure would be like this:
+Now, if the middle block should be twice as the size of the other blocks, reducing the "imgHeight" to 30, the structure would be like this:

 ![code05_1](/docs/code05_1.JPG)